 Cottage / 3 bedrooms / sleeps 6

-Chipping Campden is world renown centre for The Arts and Crafts movement which was the inspiration for this charming fawn brick cottage built in the 1950's by Pyments Builders, the direct descendants of C. R. Ashbee's Arts and Craft 'Guild of Handicraft' a large team of gifted craftsmen artists, comprising printers, bookbinder, melalworrkers, silver and goldsmiths, carpenter and cabinet makers which famously arrived on Chipping Campden in 1902 with families in tow totaling 150 new inhabitants.
+Chipping Campden is world famous centre for The Arts and Crafts movement which was the inspiration for this charming fawn brick cottage built in the 1950's by Pyments Builders, the direct descendants of C. R. Ashbee's 'Guild of Handicraft' a large team of gifted craftsmen artists, comprising printers, bookbinder, melalworrkers, silver and goldsmiths, carpenter and cabinet makers which famously arrived on Chipping Campden in 1902 with their families, 150 new residents for the little town to acommodate.
 It must have been a revelation for the native Campden population.
 New blood led to courtships and marriages.
 Though Ashbee's dream went bankrupt within a few years The Guild Of Handicraft still survives today in the Old Silk Mill, now an interesting art centre in Sheep Street where the ancestors of the original Guildsmen continue to work with the same skills.

-David thinks that CR Asbee, the Arts and Craft artist and architect and pioneering disciple of William Morris introduced into Chipping Campden a 'U' shaped cottage lay out with the rooms surrounding 3 sides of a small courtyard which has now become part of the local vernacular of which Croftsbrook is an interesting example.
+David is of the opinion that CR Asbee, the Arts and Craft designer, artist craftsman and architect and pioneering disciple of William Morris introduced into Chipping Campden a 'U' shaped cottage lay out with the rooms surrounding 3 sides of a small courtyard which has now become part of the local vernacular of which Croftsbrook is an interesting example.

 The owners attached studio and private self contained annex are entirely shut off and retained for the owners private and unobtrusive use, so friendly help is at hand if needed.